Vyral/base-template/_posts/2020-02-17-the-beauty-of-helocs.md

 youtube_code: qeKTzpRXsr4
 ---

-{% include youtube.html %}You may be familiar with how to tap into your home’s equity by refinancing your FHA, VA, or conventional, but do you know about HELOCs?
+{% include youtube.html %}<center>You may be familiar with how to tap into your home’s equity by refinancing your FHA, VA, or conventional, but do you know about HELOCs?</center>

 Today I’m giving you a tip on how to tap into your home’s equity by using a Home Equity Line of Credit, or HELOC.&nbsp;